Come enjoy high mountain desert air, included breakfasts, and the history of this ancient land!

 Of course, we are located next to some of the most dramatic slot canyons in the world within the Grand Staircase Escalante National Monument.
 Situated just off All American Scenic Byway 12 (one of America’s top-rated scenic drives) we are ideally located between Capitol Reef and Bryce Canyon National Parks.
 While scenery is an excellent reason to stay with us, you’ll find plentiful amounts of wildlife such as deer, elk, hawks, eagles and wild turkeys along with a multitude of other birds and animals.
 In addition to this we have been identified as the oldest known human habitation site on the Northern Colorado Plateau (dating back 10,000 years).

 Click here to see maps of our location.
-The Grand Staircase area spans 1.7 million acres and was designated a National Monument in 1996.
+The Grand Staircase area spans 1.8 million acres and was designated a National Monument in 1996.
 This area was one of the last explored in the country and was first explored by Europeans when Spanish Padre Silvestre Velez de Escalante led an expedition here in 1776.
 The Grand Staircase is actually a series of geologic formations between the Grand Canyon, Bryce Canyon, Glen Canyon and the Aquarius Plateau.
 The town of Escalante Utah at the western end of the national monument, is also named for this early explorer.
-Escalante annually celebrates a 20th century artist and wanderer in the region by the name of Everett Ruess.
+Escalante celebrates a Heritage and Wild Potato festival over Memorial Day weekend, as well as a popular Art Festival the last week in September.
 We enjoy warm summers and mild winters so any time of the year is perfect for your visit to the Slot Canyons Inn.